 Uber launched as a more affordable alternative to hiring a private driver.
 Though the initial name was UberCab, the company was more like a hybrid between a taxi service and having a chauffeur.
 Its logo represented this—hard edges of white on a black background.

 When Lyft came onto the scene, its offerings weren’t remarkably different, but the brand was.
 The company appealed to customers’ emotions by distinguishing itself as being fun and friendly.
-Cars had pink mustaches and passengers were encouraged to sit in the front seat so they could easily chat with drivers.
+Cars had pink mustaches, and passengers were encouraged to sit in the front seat so they could easily chat with drivers.
 It worked.
 Uber has repeatedly rebranded itself in an attempt to be perceived as more friendly, down to overhauling the logo to give it soft edges and updating its offerings.
 When we place this in the context of today’s crowded marketplace, in which consumers see 10,000 ads per day, it’s easy to see how good branding pays off.

 2. It Creates Trust Through Consistency

 Pause for just a moment and picture a Ferrari in your mind.
 Think it through.
 What color is it?
 Chances are, you pictured a red car.
 Silver, black, or white might also have been in the minds of a small portion of readers.
-There’s one color nobody familiar with the brand likely pictured—pink.
+There’s one color that nobody familiar with the brand likely pictured—pink.
 Ferrari doesn’t allow it.

 “It just doesn’t fit into our whole ethos, to be honest,” the company CEO explained to news outlets a while back.
 “It’s a brand rule.
 No Pink.
 No Pokémon Ferraris!”